stakx/ecma-335/docs/ii.22.12-eventmap-0x12.md

  * _EventList_ (an index into the _Event_ table).
 It marks the first of a contiguous run of Events owned by this Type.
 That run continues to the smaller of:

-    * the last row of the _Event_ table o the next run of Events, found by inspecting the _EventList_ of the next row in the _EventMap_ table
+    * the last row of the _Event_ table

+    * the next run of Events, found by inspecting the _EventList_ of the next row in the _EventMap_ table

 Note that _EventMap_ info does not directly influence runtime behavior; what counts is the information stored for each method that the event comprises.
 The _EventMap_ and _Event_ tables result from putting the **.event** directive on a class (§[II.18](ii.18-defining-events.md)).